khuyentran1401/reproducible-data-science/docs/_sources/testing_code/pytest_plugins.md

 To make sure the order of insertion is preserved when using the function`extend`, we can create two random lists then test it 100 times.
 If all tests pass, we are certain that the function will always work as we expected

-To repeat a single test, install `pytest-repeat`
+To repeat a single test, install `pytest-repeat`:

 ```bash
 $ pip install pytest-repeat